astodynamics

 where

 In the expressions above, quantities αnm and βnm are the so-called anomaly coefficients of the JGM-3 8x8 gravitational field model.
-The values are borrowed from the following table:
+The values are listed in following table:

 n m α β